 Apart from its nutritional value, the mutant varieties of sorghum have proven to be early maturing, high yielding, and drought tolerant, making them ideal for dry-season cultivation.
 This means that they have a large potential to increase marginal land productivity and promote economic growth, particularly in those drought prone areas where arable lands are fallow and cannot grow other types of food crops (such as those mostly found in the eastern part of Indonesia).
 Indeed, sorghum mutant varieties have been certified by the Ministry of Agriculture to have a grain yield around 50% larger than the non-mutant varieties.
-This characteristic, together with the possibility of growing and selling sorghum during the dry season, has the potential to lead to an average increase of farmers’ income between 20% and 30%.
+This characteristic, together with the possibility of growing and selling sorghum during the dry season, has the potential to lead to an average increase in farmers’ income of between 20% and 30%.

 In addition to their potential for boosting economic development due to their agronomic traits, these new varieties of sorghum hold promise for supporting the country’s efforts to reduce its dependence on rice, ensuring increased future food security.